 2. WATCH OUT FOR EXCESSIVE SWEATING

-Sweat belongs to the fluids of the heart according to TCM theory and excessive sweating damages your heart yin energy.
+Sweat belongs to the fluids of the heart according to Chinese Medicine theory and excessive sweating damages your heart's yin energy.
 How does this damage manifest?
 Other than dehydration, you might start feeling restless and have trouble getting a full night's rest.
 Workout to a mild sweat and make sure to hydrate adequately.

 3. EAT LIGHT

 This is the season to indulge in summer crops.
 Cool off from summer heat with melons and stone fruit that are packed with flavors and juice.
 If you have excessive heat going on (thirst, irritability), it might be a good idea to add bitter-tasting vegetables such as arugula, watercress, and bitter melon to your diet.
-Instead of avocado toasts, try a cucumber and herb sandwich to keep things light and fresh.
+Try a cucumber and herb sandwich to keep things light and fresh.